RamiyaSiva/Sashimi/README.md

 - deepTools bigwig to wig
 - datamash

-#note to self - group might be confusing, change the way that line is worded
+#NoteToSelf- group might be confusing, change the way that line is worded

 The grouped files can be divided into 6 categories, with 22 slices or individual groups.